28 Best Website Monitoring Tools (Tried & Tested)

 What is on-call?

 On-call calendar is a set of scheduled duties that define which team member is responsible for incoming incident alerts.
-Being on-call means that you are the first person that will receive an alert when something goes wrong.
+Being on-call means that you are the first person who will receive an alert when something goes wrong.

 Recommended reading: What Is Incident Management?
 Beginner’s Guide and How to Create a Developer-Friendly On-Call Schedule in 7 steps